chadsansing/cineris-campaign/gm-notes/session-9-spoilers.md

 She is raising a force of irreuglars to prevent Root from carrying out his plans in Denokta.
 She wants to kill Root and serve as Aarok's chief lieutenant in the war to reclaim the dwarven homelands.

 Right now Jem and 24 irregulars recruited from around Portia and Magmatic are pusuing the "small caravan" heading west from Portia to Visus.
-She is in contact with the PCs through thei blue crystal shard network.
+She is in contact with the PCs through their blue crystal shard network.

 See also: past session notes.